A Guide to Landing a Graduate Job in Digital Marketing

 2. Tailor Your Application

 No company likes to receive a vague or generic application.
-The key is to tailor your application for every job that you apply for – this includes your CV and cover letter (make sure you include a cover letter to stand out from other job seekers).
-Your job application is your opportunity to show what you could bring to their company, so take the extra time to tell them why you are the perfect person for this specific position.
+The key is to tailor your application for every graduate job that you apply for – this includes your CV and cover letter (make sure you include a cover letter to stand out from other job seekers).
+Your job application is an opportunity to show what you could bring to their company, so take the extra time to tell them why you are the perfect person for this specific position.

 Spend time researching the company and use this to your advantage to show why you would be a fantastic addition to their business.
 A well-thought-out and tailored cover letter will impress a lot more than a generic one.